 The Grove City Planning Commission met Friday, June 14, 2019, to review nine items on the agenda; two Lot Split applications, one Plat, one Certificate of Appropriateness, two Rezoning applications, one Special Use Permit and two Development Plan applications.

 The two Lot Splits, Beulah Park Sub-Area “H” 13.664 Acres and Beulah Park Sub-Area “H” 10.260 Acres, respectively, each received a unanimous vote of approval from Planning Commission.

-The following four (4) Development Plans also received a unanimous recommendation of approval to City Council:
+The remaining seven items received a unanimous recommendation of approval to City Council: